CleverRaven/Cataclysm-DDA/lore-background.md

 - **January**: Artificial intelligence using dimensional probability heuristics is developed.
 This is an AI that can simulate deductive reasoning by scanning several adjacent realities to create a realistic estimation of the outcome of an action, quite analogous to human deductive reasoning.
 In a small scale this is surprisingly efficient.

 #### YEAR -8
-*Big Picture*: Melchior is developed.
+- *Big Picture*: Melchior is developed.
 It is a useful research assistant using dimensional heuristics but nowhere near as intelligent as hoped, due to the prohibitive power requirements of anticipating more than a few minutes ahead in time.
 Its inability to plan in the long term is seen as a crippling defect, but it remains an overall success.
+- *June*: The first powered exoskeletons are OK'd for military use, in limited test deployments.
+Although incredibly powerful against small arms fire, these "tank suits" are too large, expensive, and heavy to gain any advantages from their humanoid shape.
+They do not see full scale production.

 #### YEAR -7
 *Big Picture*: First phase development of CBMs, using bioplastic technology derived from research conducted on mi-go.
 Aided by Melchior, research is extremely promising.